 What is linen?

-Linen is made from flax plants and is prized for its durability and versatility.
-Though the medium-weight fabric has hollow fibers, it's also naturally insulating, keeping you cool in the summer and warm in the winter.
+Linen fabric is made from flax plant fibers and is prized for its durability and versatility.
+The medium-weight fabric has hollow fibers that are naturally insulating, keeping you cool in the summer and warm in the winter.
+Linen is absorbent and dries quickly so it’s comfortable in any climate.

 Linen's popularity goes back tens of thousands of years.
 The textile has long been celebrated for its ability to stay fresh and dry in warm, balmy weather.
 But there's much more to this linen than its easy, breezy reputation.